 "Will it still feel good when they are touched?
-Will they get bigger with my new boobs?
+Will they get bigger with breast implants?
 Will they be hard all the time?
 What if they point in different directions?"
 And worst of all...

 "Oh God, what if they completely fall off?"